Can’t Sleep? Try These Natural Remedies to Catch Some Zzzs

 If you’re still having trouble falling sleep, don’t force it.
 “After 20 minutes, if you’re not asleep, get out of bed and give yourself 20 minutes before trying again,” Kormeili says.
 “Otherwise you just reinforce negative thoughts like ‘I’ll never sleep’ or ‘It takes forever to fall asleep.'”
 Just don’t reach for the phone or flip on the television — instead, read a book or listen to relaxing music.
 You’ll doze off eventually, so try not to sweat it.

-For a calming stretch routine to do before bedtime, check out the Rock-a-Bye Beast Stretch video by Sagi Kalev on Beachbody On Demand, inside the Body Beast program menu.
+For a calming stretch routine to do before bedtime, check out the Rock-a-Bye Beast Stretch video by Sagi Kalev on BODi, inside the Body Beast program menu.